The Fraser Institute is Deliberately Misleading Canadians About the Way Our Country Works. Voters Deserve Better.

 Housing and grocery costs dominated the news last year but in 2022 the average family spent $1,452 more on housing and $996 more on food while governments extracted an extra $4,566 from the average family in taxes.

-The argument for this is that everyone is ultimately paying for corporations’ taxes, but that’s not true - politically, economically or legally.
-There is a reason why corporations are considered persons under the law, and it is so they can be taxed.
+The argument for this is that everyone is “ultimately” paying for corporations’ taxes, but that’s not true.
+It is not true politically, economically or legally.
+There is important reasons why corporations are considered persons under the law.
+One is so that they can be taxed and held liable for their actions.

-The other is that the Fraser Institute is looking at what the “sticker price” of a tax is, but not the effective tax rate - what people actually paid.
+The Fraser Institute is also looking at what the “sticker price” of a tax is, but not the effective tax rate - what people actually paid.

 This is what a study of what Canadians actually paid in taxes showed: